Fable 5 Available Globally — Not US-Only (July 1, 2026 Update)

 Scenario 2: US-First Restoration via Identity Verification

-Anthropic quietly updated its privacy policy on approximately June 16, 2026, with an effective date of July 8, 2026.
+Anthropic updated its privacy policy with an effective date of July 8, 2026 — now 8 days away.
 The updated policy includes a new provision:

 "Verification Data: In certain circumstances, we may ask you to verify your age or identity.
 We may collect an image of your government-issued identity document and the information appearing on it... your image in photo or video form, facial geometry templates... and the result of the verification."

-Read in isolation, this looks like a routine compliance update.
-Read in the context of an active export control directive that requires Anthropic to block foreign nationals — and Anthropic's stated inability to distinguish its user base by nationality — this is an operational roadmap.
+Read in the context of an active export control directive that requires Anthropic to block foreign nationals — and Anthropic staff's June 25 confirmation that zero Fable traffic is being served — this is widely interpreted as an operational roadmap for US-citizens-first restoration.

 By collecting government-issued ID, Anthropic can verify US citizenship.
 Users who submit documentation confirming they are US nationals can legally access Fable 5 under the current directive without the directive needing to be lifted.
 Everyone else remains blocked until either the directive is withdrawn or a separate arrangement is made for their country.